Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Prone.** The creature is lying on the ground, can't make physical attacks, and its DR is halved (rounded down).
 To get up, it can expend 3 movement squares or hexagons.
 A Prone creature can crawl at half speed (rounded down).

+**Stupored.** The creature is drunk or otherwise intoxicated.
+Its movement speed is halved (rounded down), and it can't use Magic on its turn unless it succeeds a Channeling check with Inverse Difficulty based on its Resilience (success with a cost counts as a failure).
+The DT of Precision checks it makes is increased by 2 (to a maximum of 12).

 **Terrified.** The creature is terrified and the DT of attacks it makes is increased by 2 (to a maximum of 12).
-The creature can't use Magic on its turn unless it succeeds a Composure check with inverse difficulty based on its Willpower (success with a cost counts as a failure, critical success ends the effect).
+The creature can't use Magic on its turn unless it succeeds a Composure check with Inverse Difficulty based on its Willpower (success with a cost counts as a failure, critical success ends the effect).
 On failure, the Action or Sleight is wasted.
 If the creature didn't use Magic on its turn, it can make a Composure check with the triggering DT to end the effect (success with a cost counts as a regular success).

 **Unseen.** No one is looking at the creature.
 DTs of attacks and Stealth checks are reduced by 2 (to a minimum of 2).
 DR is increased by 2 (to a maximum of 12).